Quality-guided UAV Surface Exploration for 3D Reconstruction: Proposed Approach

 \subsection{Local Planning}

-To represent the 3D space as a 3D map, we have decided to use ETHZ ASL's Voxblox representation \cite{voxblox}, which builds concomitantly a TSDF and an ESDF.
+To represent the 3D space as a 3D map, we adopt ETHZ ASL's Voxblox representation \cite{voxblox}, which builds a TSDF and an ESDF concomitantly.
 The TSDF is used for the reconstruction reasoning and the ESDF by the navigation component to determine the freespace.
-We use the local planner from \cite{oleynikova2016continuous-time} \cite{oleynikova2018safe} to generate dynamically feasible trajectories and replan in real-time to avoid obstacles.
+We use the local planner from \cite{oleynikova2018safe} to generate dynamically feasible trajectories and replan in real-time to avoid obstacles.
 The local planner has two main components: first, the local trajectory optimizer that computes the best path between two waypoints without collisions.
-If found, this trajectory is then smoothed out using the loco smoother \cite{oleynikova2016continuous-time} \cite{oleynikova2018safe} to respect the velocity and acceleration constraints.
-Then, the intermediate goal selector that creates sub-sections of the path between the current pose of the UAV and the goal and sends them one by one to the UAV's controller.
+This trajectory is then smoothed out using the loco smoother \cite{oleynikova2018safe} to respect the velocity and acceleration constraints.
+Then, the intermediate goal selector creates sub-sections of the path between the current UAV pose and the goal and sends them one by one to the UAV's controller.

 To improve the UAV's navigation and obstacle avoidance, we have added a component that computes a freespace pointcloud from the UAV sensor's original pointcloud.
 First, the maximum range of the sensor is used to recreate a "full" pointcloud.
 Then, it is compared to the actual sensor input.
 Specifically, any point in the full pointcloud that lies in the same direction as a detected point from the sensor data but is farther away is removed.
 This freespace pointcloud gives additional information about the navigable environment perceived by the UAV and is passed to Voxblox to enhance the quality of the ESDF and TSDF.
 Making a difference between empty and unknown space is also crucial to assess occlusion within the information gain calculation.